Max Jean-Gilles

-Early years
+Early life

 Jean-Gilles attended North Miami Beach High School in North Miami Beach, Florida and was a letterman in high school football.
 In football, he was a two-time first-team all-state selection and a two-time first-team all-county selection.

 College career

 Jean-Gilles attended the University of Georgia, where he played for coach Mark Richt's Georgia Bulldogs football team from 2002 to 2005.
 Following his senior season in 2005, he was a first-team All-Southeastern Conference (SEC) selection and was recognized as a consensus first-team All-American.
 He was a key starter of the Bulldogs team that defeated the LSU Tigers by a score of 34–14 to win the 2005 SEC Championship Game.

 Professional career

 Philadelphia Eagles

-Jean-Gilles was chosen in the fourth round with the 99th overall pick by the Philadelphia Eagles.
+Jean-Gilles was chosen in the fourth round of the 2006 NFL draft with the 99th overall pick by the Philadelphia Eagles.
 Many people did expect him to go higher because of his athleticism and playing ability, but his inability to control his weight might have played into that decision.
-He and offensive tackle Winston Justice, who was drafted in the second round also by the Eagles, were supposed to have helped with the rebuilding process of the offensive line.
+He and offensive tackle Winston Justice, who was selected in the second round also by the Eagles, were supposed to have helped with the rebuilding process of the offensive line.
 On July 10, 2006, Jean-Gilles signed a four-year contract with the Eagles.

 On September 23, 2007, Jean-Gilles made his regular season debut for the Eagles, subbing in for an injured Shawn Andrews.

 Jean-Gilles' 2008 season was cut short on Thanksgiving night against the Arizona Cardinals when he fractured his ankle and was placed on injured reserve.

 During the 2009 season, after a knee injury to starting center Jamaal Jackson in Week 16 against the Denver Broncos, starting right guard Nick Cole shifted over to center, while Jean-Gilles came in at right guard for the rest of the game.
 With Jackson out for the year with a torn anterior cruciate ligament (ACL), Jean-Gilles would continue to start at right guard for the rest of the year.

 He was re-signed to a one-year contract on April 15, 2010.
 Due to the Eagles not making the roster deadline during final cuts because of a trade, Jean-Gilles had to be released in order to meet the roster requirement on September 4.
 He was re-signed on September 5.